forderud/MiniCOM/README.md

 ### Design goals
 * Support most COM classes implemented in ATL.
-* Support most automation-compatible types, so that the same COM classes can be directly accessed from C# and Python (using [comtypes](https://pythonhosted.org/comtypes/)) on Windows without any language wrappers or proxy/stub DLLs for marshaling.
+* Support most automation-compatible IDL types.
+These are the types that can be directly accessed from C# and Python (using [comtypes](https://pythonhosted.org/comtypes/)) on Windows without any language wrappers.

 ### Platform support
 The following operating systems are currently supported: